 So what is so special about Bundt cakes?
 How is a lemon Bundt cake different from lemon loaf or lemon pound cake or lemon layer cake?

 Well...that answer is very simple, it's just the pan really!
 While Bundt cakes may have a wide range of textures, Bundt pans are very specific and unique.
 Bundt pans (and even the word "Bundt" itself) have a really fun history.
-And even more interestingly, that history is tied to a well-known bakeware companies in the US: Nordic Ware.
+And even more, interestingly, that history is tied to a well-known bakeware company in the US: Nordic Ware.

 As you can read a lot more about in this article, Bundt cakes signify people coming together.
 If you've read through our About the Baker page too, you'll know my mission is all about bringing people together around simply delicious food to create lifelong memories.
-So of course, I had a to get a Bundt recipe on the blog ASAP!
+So of course, I had to get a Bundt recipe on the blog ASAP!

 Bundts of steel.

 Bundt pans themselves are defined by a ring shape with a hole in the middle.
 These days you can get them in a plethora of shapes and sizes.
 The ones you'll see pictured for this lemon Bundt cake with sour cream are known as the Original (rounded) and the Jubilee (diamond-pattern) pans.

 Although I wanted to use the Jubilee pan for photos because it's so pretty, honestly, this is a lot of batter for a 10-cup Bundt to handle.
 I preferred my results using a 12-cup Bundt pan which was perfectly sized for this amount of batter.
 If you don't have a Bundt pan, a 12-cup angel food cake pan can work well too.

 What you'll need to make this tasty lemon Bundt cake from scratch...